Frequently Asked Questions

 Where is The Empowerment Center?

-The Empowerment Center is a 36-bed facility dedicated to serving women in Washoe County, Nevada.
+Located on South Virginia St. in Reno, Nevada, The Empowerment Center is 36-bed facility dedicated to serving women in Washoe County, Nevada.
 It is a state-licensed facility close to city bus lines, shopping, and employment centers.
+See Map

 Are there residency requirements?